 |

-The record was released with four label designs: brown injection label, reddish injection label (not shown), and two designs of regular orange paper labels.
-For an injection label a thin coloured plastic ring-shaped layer is injected into the record itself, and the text/graphics cut out using a stamp so that the black vinyl underneath shows through, there is no paper label.
+For an injection label a thin coloured plastic ring-shaped layer is injected into the record itself, and the text/graphics cut out using a stamp, there is no paper label.

-Copper Kettle is correctly credited to "A. F. Beddoe".
+Copper Kettle is correctly credited to "A. F. Beddoe" on the rear sleeve but not on the B-side record labels.

 CBS YD 245/YD 248 7" jukebox singles (Italy):